Everything we know about fatal shooting of California Bishop David O’Connell

 Bishop O’Connell was born in County Cork, Ireland, on 16 July 1953, according to The New York Times.
 He was made an auxiliary bishop in 2015, according to the Archdiocese of Los Angeles.

-In 1975, he earned a BA in Philosophy and English Literature from University College Dublin.
+In 1975, he earned a BA in Philosophy and English Literature from the University College Dublin.
 He also received a Bachelor of Divinity from Maynooth College in 1977, as well as a Masters of Spirituality from Mount St Mary’s College in 1987.

 He was ordained in 1979 after conducting his priesthood studies at All Hallows College in Dublin.
 He was an Associate Pastor in Downey, Long Beach, and Pico Rivera before serving as Pastor in several parishes around Los Angeles.